Reikimann/TuxDocs/Chapter_1/getting_comfortable.md

 ## Installing packages

 Now, in Windows when you want to install something, you typically open your browser, locates what you want to download and download it.
 This is far from how it works on linux.
 Packages on linux are installed like the apps on our phones.
-From one place through a package manager.
+From one place.
+Through a package manager in the terminal.

 Depending on how your system is set up, the method may vary.
 We will be covering package installation for the Debian- and Arch-based systems.